jaceklaskowski/spark-activator/README.md

 The motivation: [Go Reactive Activator Contest: Scala Days Edition](http://typesafe.com/blog/go-reactive-activator-contest-scala-days-edition)

+# Run the project

+Once you download the activator template, execute `sbt 'runMain StreamingApp'`.

 ### Open questions
 * What is Apache Spark Streaming?
 What are Spark components?
 * What are the use cases for Spark and Scala?
 Akka?